Lucky 7 (film)

-Lucky 7 is a 2003 television film starring Patrick Dempsey and Kimberly Williams.
+Lucky 7 is a 2003 American television film starring Patrick Dempsey and Kimberly Williams.
+The film premiered on ABC Family on July 20, 2003.
+In the film, a female lawyer arranges her life according to the predictions of her deceased mother.
+Her mother predicted that she would marry her 7th boyfriend, but the lawyer is confused when she concurrently dates two boyfriends following a break-up.
+Which one is the 6th boyfriend and which one the 7th boyfriend is unclear to her.

-Plot summary
+Plot

-Amy Myer (Kimberly Williams) is a woman whose dying mother (Gail O'Grady) made out a timeline for Amy's life and predicted she would marry her seventh boyfriend.
-But when she falls head over heels for her sixth boyfriend Daniel McCandles (Brad Rowe), she decides to find another sixth boyfriend to dump in order to marry Daniel.
-She settles on Peter Connor (Patrick Dempsey), a local bagel shop owner who is in love with her.
+Amy Myer is a woman whose dying mother made out a timeline for Amy's life and predicted she would marry her seventh boyfriend.
+But when she falls head over heels for her sixth boyfriend Daniel McCandles, she decides to find another sixth boyfriend to dump in order to marry Daniel.
+She settles on Peter Connor, a local bagel shop owner who is in love with her.
 Unfortunately, things don't go as planned when Amy realizes that she has feelings for Peter.